-You all must have heard about the Pavlov’s experiment on a dog.
+You all must have heard about Pavlov’s experiment on a dog.
 “It is a process of learning that has a major influence on our behavior.
 It is a type of learning that occurs through associations between stimulus in the environment and a naturally occurring stimulus.”

 There are three stages of classical conditioning theory:

 b.
 During Conditioning: During this phase, the Neutral Stimulus is paired with the unconditional stimulus.
-As a result of pairing, an association between neutral stimulus and unconditioned stimulus is formed which now results in a Conditional Stimulus (CS).
+As a result of pairing, an association between a neutral stimulus and an unconditioned stimulus is formed which now results in a Conditional Stimulus (CS).
 For example, after triggering a bell (neutral stimulus) along with the smell of food (unconditional stimulus) multiple times, the sound of the bell alone will act as a Conditional Stimulus.

 c.
 After Conditioning: The Conditional Stimulus will evoke the response even without the unconditional stimulus which now results in a Conditional Response (CR).
 For example, the conditioned response would be feeling hungry when the bell is rung.

 Classical conditioning isn’t only for dogs.
-Human behavior is also influenced quite a bit through it.
+Human behavior is also influenced quite a bit by it.
 It occurs in our daily life, but we just fail to recognize them.
 There are plenty of daily life activities that are associated with classical conditioning theory.
 Some of them are listed below:

-We all get the desire to eat (a Conditional response) at a specific time of a day, say Lunchtime (Conditional stimulus), even though at sometimes, we are not hungry.
+We all get the desire to eat (a Conditional response) at a specific time of the day, say Lunchtime (Conditional stimulus), even though sometimes, we are not hungry.
 Similarly, most of the time when we pass through a particular restaurant or cross a food street, we automatically develop a desire to eat rather, even though we do not feel hungry.